 TV room/bar (international channels & videos)

-Keterangan berkenaan Standard Room bilik
+Keterangan berkenaan Standard Room with Balcony bilik

 Rooms at the Inglaterra are cosy rather than sleek, but given the age of the building it would be churlish to expect gleaming sophistication.
 The rooms come in all shapes and sizes and those facing the street are more spacious than those facing into the building’s courtyards.